crypto-com/thaler-docs/docs/getting-started/punishments.md

 ### Jailing

-A validator is jailed if:
+A validator is jailed if any one of the following applies:

 1. They are not **live**, i.e., they failed to sign `MISSED_BLOCK_THRESHOLD` blocks in last `BLOCK_SIGNING_WINDOW` blocks successfully.